Sewing for men my 12 month challenge

 Last year in December 2014 I wanted to make a t-shirt for Marc.
 The problem I faced, was in the choice of patterns available, they were either very young in style ie. for teens or very dated or consisted of theatrical costumes and medical scrubs.

-My challenge throughout the year for 2015 was to see if I could sew him a wearable garment for every month, simple garments or accessories he would use in his everyday life.
+My challenge throughout the year for 2015 was to see if I could sew him a wearable garment for every month.
+Simple garments or accessories he could use in his everyday life.
 In conclusion I succeeded, most he wore and loved.
-The apron is untested but all ready for Christmas day!
+The apron is untested but all ready to go for Christmas day!

 A few things I learnt from this challenge:

-That: its hard to sew well and thoroughly enjoy it when you put yourself under pressure.
+- I found it hard to sew well and thoroughly enjoy it when you find yourself under pressure.

-That: this man is a jolly good sport as well as being exceptionally talented and very, very handsome of course! (now can we start decorating the bedroom?)
+- This man is a jolly good sport as well as being exceptionally talented and very, very handsome of course!

-That I sewed very little for myself, this year
+- I sewed very little for myself, this year

 Burda 7916: we used it four times: March, April and August and once last year too: